How Northwestern Medicine Is Bringing Culturally Sensitive Care to the Community

 “Women come here from other countries, sometimes as refugees with no family or resources, and they need treatment,” says Nadia Hajjar, a patient navigator and project coordinator.
 “As a navigator, you become their everything.
 I’m so proud to be part of this team and I hope we can do more projects – not just for cancer, but for diabetes, heart disease and all the other issues people are facing.”

 Reducing inequality in care and outcomes is a major goal of public health.
 Programs that support culturally sensitive care and navigator outreach are just some of the ways that the healthcare community can work to improve the health and wellbeing of disadvantaged groups.
-In addition, the CDC releases recommendations, most recently in February 2016, for specific condition- or group-related strategies.
+In addition, the CDC releases recommendations, for specific condition- or group-related strategies.